Acoustic Guitar Lessons in Omaha, NE

 The best way to build a habit is to make it easy.
 Leave your guitar out on a stand where you’ll see it every day.
 Students who keep their instrument visible are much more likely to practice between lessons—and that’s where real progress happens.

-Why Acoustic Guitar Is a Great Starting Point
+Why Acoustic Is a Great Starting Point For Guitar

 Many students ask, “Should I start on acoustic or electric?”
 And while both have their perks, there’s something especially soulful and practical about beginning on acoustic.